Knight3377/nursery-theme/readme.txt

 With new theme, you can install the Nursery site easily and customize what you want.

-== Installation ==

-1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
-2. Type in Twenty Twenty-One in the search form and press the 'Enter' key on your keyboard.
-3. Click on the 'Activate' button to use your new theme right away.
-4. Go to INSERT ABOUT PAGE for a guide on how to customize this theme.
-5. Navigate to Appearance > Customize in your admin panel and customize to your taste.

-== Privacy ==
-Child nursery Theme uses LocalStorage to save the setting when Dark Mode support is turned on or off.
-LocalStorage is necessary for the setting to work and is only used when a user clicks on the Dark Mode button.
-No data is saved in the database or transferred.

 == Changelog ==

 = 1.0 =